Ray Cummins: Inter-provincial

-Cummins also lined out with Munster in both the inter-provincial hurling and football competition and enjoyed much success.
+Cummins also lined out with Munster in both the inter-provincial hurling and football competitions and enjoyed much success.
 He first played for his province in 1969 as a member of the football team, however, Munster were trounced by Connacht on that occasion.
 The following year Cummins was selected on the Munster hurling team and played in his first inter-provincial hurling decider.
-After a 2–15 to 0–9 thrashing of Leinster he picked up a Railway Cup winners' medal.
+After a 2–15 to 0–9 thrashing of Leinster, he picked up a Railway Cup winners' medal.
 Cummins was a regular fixture on the team over the next few years, however, success was difficult to come by in both codes.
 He did, however, win a Railway Cup medal with the Munster footballers in 1972.
 After five years of Leinster domination in the hurling competition, Munster broke back in 1976 with Cummins adding a second Railway Cup hurling winners' medal to his collection.
 Two years later a defeat of Connacht gave him his third winners' memento with the province's hurlers.
 Cummins continued to line out with the Munster hurlers until 1980, however, he failed to have any further success.

 Post-playing career

-At the time of his retirement Cummins had won every single honour in the game.
+At the time of his retirement, Cummins had won every single honour in the game.
 He continues to support his club and county, however, he has had little, if any, involvement as a selector or coach.
 Cummins holds the distinction of being one of only four players to have been awarded All-Star awards in both hurling and football.

 As a player with Blackrock in the provincial and All-Ireland club championships, Cummins's skill earned him a selection on the club championship silver jubilee team in 1996.
 Four years later he was given the ultimate accolade by his county, his province and the Gaelic Athletic Association.
 Cummins was named in the full-forward position on all three Teams of the Millennium.
-His inclusion as full-forward on the national Team of the Millennium, at the expense of Nicky Rackard, cemented his reputation as the greatest number fourteen of all-time.
+His inclusion as full-forward on the national Team of the Millennium, at the expense of Nicky Rackard, cemented his reputation as the greatest number fourteen of all time.